 We decided not to find out the gender of our baby so our colour palette consisted of greys, whites, a touch of black, natural oak and brush brass.
-I wanted a colour palette that could evolve and grow up with our baby so we decide on white walls and a feature wall made from wall stickers.
+I wanted a colour palette that could evolve and grow up with our baby.
+We therefore decide on white walls and a feature wall made from wall stickers.
 (If you want to know where everything is from I’ll link it all at the end.)

 Right from the start, we knew we didn’t want to spend a huge amount of money on furniture but still wanted nice quality pieces.
 We managed to pick up the cot bed in the Mothercare clearance sale, it’s a lovely grey/green with an oak wood (veneer) top.
 I love that when Gray gets older we can turn it into his first bed.
 Gray is currently sleeping in our bedroom but in a couple of months, he will move into his nursery.

-I still have my study area in his room, as that was there before he was born, and there is nowhere else to put it.
-I mainly use my desk for taking blog photos and storing my makeup in, I do most of my blogging on my laptop downstairs.
+I still have my study area in his room, as there is nowhere else to put it, unfortunately.
+My desk is mainly used for taking blog photos and storing my makeup in.
+I do most of my blogging on my laptop downstairs.
 One of my favourite pieces on my desk is a Print from Wildflowers Studio*, she has so many lovely prints with a lovely natural colour palette.
 I have another one on the chest of drawers too.

 Amazingly the window was the last area we put together.
-Originally we had just a white blackout blind, but the room needed some softness, so we added some white lined curtains on a gorgeous think black pole.
+Originally we had just a white blackout blind, but the room needed some softness.
+We decided to add some white lined curtains on a gorgeous think black pole.
 I love that light can still come through the curtains but if we want the room completely dark we have the option to pull down the blackout blind.

-I got most of my inspiration for Gray’s nursery on Pinterest but got frustrated when trying to work out where furniture was from, so I have linked everything below.
+I got most of my inspiration for Gray’s nursery on Pinterest.
+One thing that frustrated me was trying to work out where furniture was from, so I have linked everything below.
 Some items have been discontinued so I have linked similar items instead.
-If there is anything you like the look off, that isn’t linked bellow than comment and I’ll let you know where it is from.
+If there is anything you like the look off, that isn’t linked bellow than comment bellow.

 - Mothercare – Lulworth Cotbed (similar cotbed from Tutti Bambini)